toopster/dsc-module-4-project/README.md

 ```
 index.ipynb
-# Jupyter notebook containing code for data discovery, EDA and a number of deep learning image classifier
+# Jupyter notebook containing code for data discovery, EDA and a number of deep learning
-models, with improving accuracy, that aim to predict whether an unseen x-ray image has pneumonia or not.
+image classifier models, with improving accuracy, that aim to predict whether an unseen
+paediatric x-ray image has pneumonia or not.

 presentation.pdf
 # A non-technical presentation of the project findings.